The Trump-Russia Probe's Special Counsel Has Charged A Lawyer With Lying To The FBI

 Sussmann told Baker that he wasn't passing the information along at the behest of any client.
 But prosecutors allege he was providing the materials on behalf of a technology industry executive and Hillary Clinton's presidential campaign.

+Sussmann's attorneys, Sean Berkowitz and Michael Bosworth, said their client will "fight this baseless and politically-inspired prosecution."

+"The Special Counsel appears to be using this indictment to advance a conspiracy theory he has chosen not to actually charge," they said in a statement.
+"At its core, the Special Counsel is bringing a false statement charge based on an oral statement allegedly made five years ago to a single witness that is unrecorded and unobserved by anyone else.
+The Department of Justice would ordinarily never bring such a baseless case."

-Sussmann works on cybersecurity and privacy issues at Perkins Coie.
-The law firm's political law group represented Clinton's presidential campaign and has long provided counsel to the Democratic National Committee.
+Sussmann worked on cybersecurity and privacy issues at the law firm Perkins Coie.
+The firm's political law group represented Clinton's presidential campaign and has long provided counsel to the Democratic National Committee.

+After the indictment was handed up Thursday, Sussmann resigned from Perkins Coie in order to focus on his legal defense, a spokesperson for the firm said in a statement.

 The indictment says the DNC retained Sussmann in April 2016 to represent it in connection with Russia's hacking of DNC servers, and Sussmann also advised the Clinton campaign on cybersecurity issues.